Dr. Roger Iddings Endowed Education Scholarship

 Donor: JBU College of Education

 Dr. Iddings began his service to John Brown University in 1988 as Chair for the Division of Teacher Education.
-During his time as Division Chair, he initiated and developed the Professional Development School (PDS) making a partnership with Siloam Springs School District.
+During his time as Division Chair, he initiated and developed the Professional Development School (PDS) creating a partnership with Siloam Springs School District.
 In 1997, Dr. Iddings became the Assistant to the Provost.
 He initiated and supported the development of TESOL courses in Teacher Education in response to local changing demographics.
-Dr. Iddings developed and started the first Master’s Program (Counselor Education) at John Brown University.
+Dr. Iddings developed and started the first Masters Program (Counselor Education) at John Brown University.
 Before his retirement, Dr. Iddings expanded Graduate Studies into three counseling programs – adding LPC and LMFT and the first business masters (MSLE).